 Official Languages Health Program

-The Official Languages Health Program (OLHP), launched in 2003, aims to improve access to health services for official language minority communities (OLMCs).
+The Official Languages Health Program (OLHP) aims to improve access to health services for official language minority communities (OLMCs).

-The OLHP received funding under the government-wide Action Plan for Official Languages - 2018-2023: Investing in Our Future.
+The OLHP was launched in 2003.
+It is part of the government-wide Action Plan for Official Languages 2023–2028: Protection-Promotion-Collaboration.
 The program includes the following three mutually reinforcing components:

-Health networks work with various partners (communities, decision-makers, health managers, health professionals, and post-secondary institutions) to develop concrete solutions to improve access to health services for OLMCs.
+Health networks work with various partners (communities, decision-makers, health managers, health professionals, and post-secondary institutions) to develop concrete solutions to improve access to health services for OLMCs in the official language of their choice.
 Targeted recipients for this component are:

 Projects under the current funding phase use innovative approaches to improve access to health services OLMCs.